precision-sustainable-ag/SemiF-AnnotationPipeline/README.md

 ## Data Structure
 <details open>

-Ideally Metadata and images are passed through the pipeline together.
-Certain metadata can improve annotation processing.
+Ideally Metadata and images are passed through the pipeline together so that they can be easily accessed to customize and thus improve processing.

-Each image as a dataclass with
+For example, an image as a dataclass can point to physical image location, but also store other data attributes like bounding box/species information.
+When segmenting vegetation, one algorithm may be preferable over the other depending on the detected species, growth stage, etc.

 ```Python
 @dataclass